TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/cfp.md

 ## Additional Information

 The conference will be held in person.
-Further details about remote participation will be provided on the conference website.

 The TEI plans to hold its annual general meeting for its members as part of this joint conference.